-To help get the detoxification pathways open and flowing, consider aligning with the revitalizing energy of spring to support your detoxification effort with dietary changes and essential oils for detoxification.
+Any congestion or stagnation in these detoxification pathways can compromise your ability to detoxify.
+To help get the detoxification pathways open and flowing, consider supporting your detoxification effort with dietary changes and essential oils for detoxification.

 The idea behind a detox is to give the digestive system, including the liver, a break by eliminating foods that are high in toxins or difficult for the liver to digest, absorb and assimilate (think sugar, caffeine and processed food).
 Once the liver has more energy freed up, it can then start on the work of housecleaning (i.e. cleaning out the toxins that have been stored in fat cells).